dvkch/Backlit/Pods/Target Support Files/Pods-SaneScanner/Pods-SaneScanner-acknowledgements.markdown

 respective headers for the terms of their individual licenses.

+## SYEmailHelper

+Use it as you like in every project you want, redistribute with mentions of my name and don't blame me if it breaks :)

+-- dvkch

 ## SYKit

 Use it as you like in every project you want, redistribute with mentions of my name and don't blame me if it breaks :)